Advertisement

 Temperature Converter – Frequently Asked Questions

-1. How do I use this temperature converter?
+How do I use this temperature converter?

-Type your value into the first box, pick the “From” unit (Celsius, Fahrenheit, Kelvin or Rankine) and then choose the “To” unit.
-The answer updates instantly and the “All Scales” section shows the same temperature in every unit at once.
+Type your value into the first box, pick the "From" unit (Celsius, Fahrenheit, Kelvin or Rankine) and choose the "To" unit.
+The answer updates instantly and the "All Scales" section shows the same temperature in every unit at once.

-2. Can I convert between Celsius and Fahrenheit for cooking?
+Can I convert between Celsius and Fahrenheit for cooking?

 Yes.
 This tool is perfect for oven temperatures and food safety checks.
 For example, you can quickly turn 180°C into 356°F or confirm that 165°F is about 73.9°C, a common safe internal temperature for cooked chicken.

-3. Does this calculator support Kelvin and Rankine for science and engineering?
+Does this calculator support Kelvin and Rankine for science and engineering?

 It does.
 You can convert directly between Kelvin, Rankine, Celsius and Fahrenheit.
 This is useful for thermodynamics, gas laws, heat transfer and any physics or engineering problems that use absolute temperature.

-4. How accurate are the results from this temperature converter?
+How accurate are the results from this temperature converter?

 The calculator uses standard, widely accepted conversion formulas with full double-precision math in your browser.
 Results are shown to six decimal places so you can safely copy them into lab reports, spreadsheets or technical documents.

-5. Can I download or save my temperature conversions?
+Can I download or save my temperature conversions?

-6. What is a quick way to estimate Celsius to Fahrenheit in my head?
+What is a quick way to estimate Celsius to Fahrenheit in my head?

 A handy rough rule is: °F ≈ (°C × 2) + 30.
 It is not exact, but it gets you close enough for casual weather comparisons.
 For anything serious — cooking, health, science or engineering — use the exact formulas or this converter.

-7. When should I think in Kelvin instead of Celsius or Fahrenheit?
+When should I think in Kelvin instead of Celsius or Fahrenheit?

 Use Kelvin whenever you work with scientific formulas that involve absolute temperature (for example gas laws or thermodynamics).
 Kelvin starts at absolute zero, so temperatures are always positive, which keeps the math cleaner.
-You can still think in Celsius for everyday life and only convert to Kelvin when needed.

-8. Which other calculators work well with this temperature converter?
+Which other calculators work well with this temperature converter?

 Many users open this page alongside our Energy Converter, Time Converter and Budget Calculator when planning projects that combine heating, timing and costs.